WHAT DO YOU DO WITH AN IDEA? - INLET DANCE THEATRE - Produced in partnership with Playhouse Square

 Running Time: 45 minutes Recommended Grade Level: K and up

-A special sensory-friendly matinee for guests on the autism spectrum and their families, as well as those with sensory challenges or developmental disabilities.
+A special sensory-friendly matinee for guests with sensory needs including persons with autism.
 Children, families and school field trip groups requiring a sensory-friendly environment are most welcome.
 Sensory-friendly programming at Playhouse Square is presented by Norman and Denise Wells.

 What makes a performance sensory-friendly?